TancrediZini/SoapySDR-SoapyRemote/README.md

 ## Assignment

-Utilizing SoapySDR and it's remote support to pilot from a client an SDR installed on a server.
+Use SoapySDR and it's remote support to pilot from a client an SDR installed on a server.
+Analyze the bandwith used by the connection and its performance.

 ```text